-Once you’re done with the single-player campaign, you can jump into Pyre’s competitive multiplayer, as well.
-The one-versus-one mode tasks you with extinguishing your opponent’s ceremonial flame as you battle it out with your own characters, and only the best strategists can come out on top.
+Once you’re done with the single-player campaign, you can jump into Pyre’s competitive multiplayer.
+The one-on-one mode tasks you with extinguishing your opponent’s ceremonial flame as you battle it out with your own characters, and only the best strategists can come out on top.

 Read our full Pyre review

-Regarded as a modern classic and one of the best role-playing games ever made, Persona 5 is an incredibly ambitious game.
+Regarded as a modern classic and one of the best role-playing games ever made, Persona 5 is an incredibly ambitious game, and Persona 5 Royal expands upon it.
 As a phantom thief, it’s up to you to fight corruption (and demons) by entering the worlds inside people’s hearts and destroying the darkness you find.

 Read our full Persona 5 review